zzm634/typeorm-no-arp/README.md

 Each entity **must** have at least one primary key column.
 This is a requirement and you can't avoid it.
-To make a column a primary key, you need to use `@PrimaryColumn` decorator.
+To make a column a primary key, you need to use the `@PrimaryColumn` decorator.

 ```typescript
 import { Entity, Column, PrimaryColumn } from "typeorm";